i-can-penguin/os/README.md

 UBUNTU require official autorization for commerical use

 This SDK is provided without any warranty
-Use at you own risk
+Use at your own risk

 Support my work and consider **buying  me a coffee**